More schools for children in Haiti

 Image

-"SOS Children's Villages gives high value to education and training because good education opens opportunities for the child's future which cannot be overestimated in its importance", said Francis Faroutine, coordinator of educational programs for SOS Children's Villages in Haiti at the ceremony.
-Also present were Peter Schick, the German Ambassador to Haiti, the chairman of the education committee of CLIO (Le Cadre de Liaison Inter-ONG) and representatives of partner organisations.
+"SOS Children's Villages gives high value to education and training because good education opens opportunities for the child's future, which cannot be overestimated in its importance", said Francis Faroutine, coordinator of educational programs for SOS Children's Villages in Haiti at the ceremony.
+Also present were Peter Schick, the German Ambassador to Haiti, the chairman of the education committee of CLIO (Le Cadre de Liaison Inter-ONG) and representatives of partner organizations.

 Canadians wishing to help vulnerable children are encouraged to sponsor a child, sponsor a Village or make a one-time donation.
 Your support will change the lives of orphaned, abandoned and other vulnerable children.
 Please help today.